NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/nRFCloudLocationServices.rst

 Ground Fix Services
 *******************

-You can enable your devices to request the nearest wi-fi access points using `nRF Cloud's Ground Fix Service API <https://api.nrfcloud.com/v1#tag/Ground-Fix>`_ in your deployment.
+You can enable your devices to request the nearest Wi-Fi access points using `nRF Cloud's Ground Fix Service API <https://api.nrfcloud.com/v1#tag/Ground-Fix>`_ in your deployment.

 To use the API, complete the following steps: